oscarqjh/latex-starter/README.md

 ## Example

-See `paper.tex` for a complete example with template content that you can replace with your own research.
+- See `paper.tex` for a complete example with template content that you can replace with your own research.
   The corresponding generated pdf is `paper.pdf`.
+- `/examples` contains some academic reports I wrote using this template.

 ## How to use